 However, my son is just 7 short years from being able to hold his own driver’s license under the current non-autonomous vehicle structure.
 Where will the world and technology be with the self-driving car by then?
 Will I even need to teach my son to drive a car?

 Technology has always gotten a bad rap when it comes to how quickly it changes.
 Just when you thought it was safe to purchase an entire library of DVDs, the Blu-Ray ups the game and gives you high definition movies more clear than you’ve ever seen.
-Now, 4K technology and Virtual Reality is creeping into our entertainment.
+Now, 4K technology and Virtual Reality are creeping into our entertainment.
 Even owning a copy of a movie is becoming obsolete when you can download and stream at your pleasure on any mobile device you own.

 So, in this fast-paced, ever-changing technology environment, how can education ever catch-up?
 I was in a school the other day that still had a library of VHS tapes.
 VHS!
 Unfortunately, schools tend to be among the last to have consistent and quality access to various types of instructional technology tools.
-In addition, many school struggle with having the personnel to manage, troubleshoot, and train for teachers and students the technology that they currently have, much less the ability to upgrade or expand their current system.
+In addition, many schools struggle with having the personnel to manage, troubleshoot, and train teachers and students on the technology that they currently have, much less the ability to upgrade or expand their current system.

 Samsung Wireless LAN solution is designed to support teachers, school staff, students and parents using mobile devices such as Galaxy tablets, Chromebooks, printers, laptop carts, and white boards.
 With Samsung’s AirEqualizer technology, airtime fairness maximizes total throughput to every connected device, enhancing every student’s learning experience.
 Additionally, Samsung WLAN’s centralized management and its Self-Organizing Network (SON) technology makes it easy to configure, maintain and troubleshoot issues.

 Samsung provides a WLAN Solution for schools that are large and posses multiple computing devices.
 Their solution is ideal for schools implementing 1:1 computing initiatives and provides robust Wi-Fi support for multimedia content streaming and other learning applications.
-Their solutions are cost-efficient, simple, and are managed centrally.
+Their solutions are cost-efficient, simple, and managed centrally.